Shelly Lee Alley: Career

 During World War I, Alley was the bandleader for a military orchestra in San Antonio, Texas.
 In the 1920s, he moved the Dallas-Fort Worth area and led pop and jazz dance and radio orchestras.
 He regularly appeared on KRLD with his bands.

 While working in the Dallas-Fort Worth area, Alley met Jimmie Rodgers.
 Alley wrote "Gambling Barroom Blues" and "Traveling Blues" in 1931 for Rodgers.
 Alley recorded the latter song with Rodgers, playing fiddle alongside his brother, Alvin, on the recording.
 After the experience, Alley left swing music to focus on string band music.
 As of 1933, he had become the first leader of the Swift Jewel Cowboys.
 The band performed on XEPN.
 During this time, Alley gained interest in western swing music, a genre which merged his love for swing music and country.
 In 1936, he started the Alley Cats, who recorded songs for Vocalion Records, Bluebird Records and Okeh Records.
 Cliff Bruner, Leon Selph, Floyd Tillman and Ted Daffan were in the band.

 The Alley Cats broke up during World War II.
 Alley performed with Patsy and the Buckaroos, a Beaumont, Texas based band.
 The band broke up in 1946.
 That same year, he retired from performing live, citing health problems as the reason.
 He continued to write music, writing "Broken Dreams" for Moon Mulligan and "Why Are You Blue?" for Biff Collie and Little Marge.
 In 1955, Alley released a single on Jet.
 He recorded also with Bennie Hess.

-Later life and legacy

-Alley died in 1964 in Houston, Texas.
-He is buried in Alleyton, Texas at the Alley Cemetery.
+Legacy

 In 1994, Alley was inducted into the Western Swing Hall of Fame.